 A few years ago we started making a Styrofoam platform for our miniature Christmas village set.
 It just seemed easier to create a full platform that we could put together so that our hills and streets were all arranged from the start.
 And the whole unit could be covered and stored until the next time.

-We used an adhesive called Gripper to glue to pieces of Styrofoam together.
-You can buy full sheets at Home Depot and the cost is low compared to a hobby store.
+We used an adhesive called Red Devil Spray Adhesive to glue to pieces of Styrofoam together.
+You can buy full sheets of styrofoam at Home Depot and the cost is low compared to a hobby store.